 Once the NEET results are declared, candidates can

-With a tentative ranking and score, candidates can obtain a rough idea of the medical and dental universities which they may get admitted to.
+With a tentative ranking and score, candidates can obtain a faint idea of the medical and dental universities to which they may get admitted to.
 This prediction is based on the previous year’s trends for NEET admissions, which may not be as accurate, but serves the purpose.

-Though the official set of answer keys for NEET 2020 will be released in the last week of May, candidates can look up for answer keys to obtain an approximate score thereby helpful in predicting ranks.
+Though the official set of answer keys for NEET is usually released in some time, candidates can look up for answer keys to obtain an approximate score thereby helpful in predicting ranks.